adorsys/datasafe/SECURITY.WHITEPAPER.md

 Datasafe uses CMS for exchanging and sharing files.
 Public key is used to encrypt content-encryption key which is then stored inside cms envelope with other meta information like key alias and date.
 Receiver decrypts content-encryption key with his private key.
 By default used RSA public keys with key size 2048 "SHA256withRSA".
 For data encryption used AES GCM 256 symmetric key.
-Prefix in keystore "enc-" + keystoreID + UUID.
 Files can be shared with other clients of library whose inbox location is known.

 Files can be shared simultaneously with any number of recipients.
 And it doesn't require repeating encryption for each recipient due to support of multiple recipients from CMS standard.
 Anyone can send file to user's inbox if his inbox location is known.